Iron: An All Important Mineral

 Iron is a mineral found in every human cell—essential for growth, development and normal cellular functioning.
 Although iron has many important functions, including making certain hormones, collagen and neurotransmitters, one of its most important functions is making hemoglobin, which carries oxygen from the lungs around the body to the cells to produce energy.
 Iron is also needed for myoglobin, another iron-transporting protein carrying oxygen to muscles, including the heart.

 Now for some iron-packed foods to enjoy!
-There are two types of iron found in food: heme iron, which is absorbed two-to-three times better and includes foods such as red meat (especially organ meat such as liver), poultry and fish; and non-heme (plant) iron foods such as dried beans and peas, legumes, nuts and seeds, curry, whole grains, dark molasses and green leafy vegetables.
+There are two types of iron found in food: heme iron, which is absorbed two-to-three times better and includes foods such as red meat—especially organ meat such as liver, poultry and fish.
+If you ask, "Is liver good for you?" the answer is: yes.
+Sources of non-heme (plant) iron foods include dried beans and peas, legumes, nuts and seeds, curry, whole grains, dark molasses and green leafy vegetables.

 Iron—an important mineral you need to get enough of!

 Note: Children should be given iron supplements “only” under medical supervision to avoid overdosing resulting in iron poisoning.
 Regular blood checks are recommended for anyone who is at risk of anemia.